 - General Garden Use

 Thyme-Leaved Fuchsia will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

-This shrub should be grown in a location that is shaded from the hot afternoon sun.
+This shrub should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.